Mangrove

 There is interest in mangrove restoration for several reasons.
 Mangroves support sustainable coastal and marine ecosystems.
 They protect nearby areas from tsunamis and extreme weather events.
-Mangrove forests are also effective at carbon sequestration and storage and mitigate climate change.
-As the effects of climate change become more severe, mangrove ecosystems are expected to help local ecosystems adapt and be more resilient to changes like extreme weather and sea level rise.
+Mangrove forests are also effective at carbon sequestration and storage.
 The success of mangrove restoration may depend heavily on engagement with local stakeholders, and on careful assessment to ensure that growing conditions will be suitable for the species chosen.

+The International Day for the Conservation of the Mangrove Ecosystem is celebrated every year on 26 July.

 Etymology

-Etymology of the English term mangrove can only be speculative and is disputed.
+Etymology of the English term mangrove is speculative and disputed.